 The political nature of the debate is evidenced by the fact that the South Dakota legislature was reportedly introduced after Al Gore’s climate change documentary “An Inconvenient Truth” was shown to high school students.

 “Teaching the Debate” Requires More Advanced Knowledge than Students Possess

 Scott also tells Discovery News that “Teaching the debates within the sciences in any meaningful way requires far more knowledge and background in statistics, physics, chemistry and biology” than most high school students possess, and should be left to the college and university level.

 Climate Change Education Still in Its Infancy

-The New York Times notes that while evolutionary theory has been a mainstay of high school biology textbooks for years, climate change has only recently begun to be taught in schools.
-Thus, the debate over how it should be addressed in public school textbooks and classrooms may have a very real impact on what student of the future learn.
+The New York Times notes that while the evolutionary theory has been a mainstay of high school biology textbooks for years, climate change has only recently begun to be taught in schools.
+Thus, the debate over how it should be addressed in public school textbooks and classrooms may have a very real impact on what students of the future learn.

 Joshua Rosenau, a project director for the National Center for Science Education, tells the Times that the Texas Board of Education’s stance on climate change can affect how science is taught in other states because textbook companies often tailor the content of their textbooks to meet the Texas board’s approval.
-“If a textbook does not give enough deference to critics of climate change — or does not say that there is real scientific debate, when in fact there is little to none — they will have a basis for turning it down,” Rosenau says.
+“If a textbook does not give enough deference to critics of climate change — or does not say that there is a real scientific debate, when in fact there is little to none — they will have a basis for turning it down,” Rosenau says.

 Who would have guessed that changes in our global temperature would spark such rigorous debate in our public school curriculum?